wyndchyme/mc3ds-modern/docs/README.md

 6. Enter 'titles' and move the folder beginning with **'0004'** from step 3 into the 'titles' directory.
 7. In the .ZIP folder you downloaded in step 2, enter the 'plugins' directory.
 Move the folder beginning with **'0004'** into the 'plugins' directory found within the 'luma' directory from step 5.
 If the 'plugins' directory is not present, create it.
 8. Ensure you have the latest version of Luma3DS installed.
+9. Enable the Plugin Loader and Input Redirection (in the miscellaneous section) of the Rosalina menu.
-9. Launch Minecraft: New Nintendo 3DS Edition.
+10. Launch Minecraft: New Nintendo 3DS Edition.
 If the game displays the new Mojang Studios logo (**not** the default black and red Mojang logo from the vanilla game) then the modpack has been applied successfully.

 ### MANUALLY UPDATING MODERNIZATION MEGAPACK